Runnies23/Nectec_Intern/Readme.md

 From Nawaminthrachinuthit Satriwitthaya Phutthamonthon School

 ## Final ##
-*We extend our gratitude to Mr. Chatchawal Sangkeettrakarn, a researcher from the National Electronics and Computer Technology Center, for his valuable suggestions and for inviting us to participate in an internship.
-Over the course of one month, we gained a wealth of experience.*
+*We extend our gratitude to Mr. Chatchawal Sangkeettrakarn, our supervisor and a researcher from the National Electronics and Computer Technology Center, for his valuable suggestions and for inviting us to participate in the internship.
+Throughout the one-month period, we gained a wealth of experience.*